naccrat/wooley-art/_pages/faq.md

 ### Terms

-Right now, all the products on [Supply](/) are available in digital form only.
+Right now, all the products on [Wooley Art](/) are available in digital form only.
 You do not need to create an account to buy a template.
 Gumroad will provide digital downloads and generate an invoice should you need one.
-All the products here are free samples from [Templates Supply](), [@alternatyves](https://alternatyves.com) & [@FilmStoryboards](https://storyboards.gumroad.com) and used for demonstration purpose only.

-### Support and contact

-For any questions about a template, feel free to [reach out](/contact/).
-Please write about your issue, inquiry, or suggestion in detail to help us help you.